-FIGURE 1 - E AND H FIELDS OF AN ANTENNA
+FIGURE 1 - E AND H FIELDS OF AN EH ANTENNA

 Since the magnitude of the fields increase and decrease at the rate set by the operating frequency, we can depict their amplitude variation as sine waves as shown in Figure 2.
 Note that the H field lines are ahead of the E field lines in time phase by 90 degrees.
 The applied voltage between the two elements of the antenna creates the E field lines.
-The H field lines are a result of current flow through the natural capacity between the elements, thus that current is called displacement current.
-Since current through a capacitor leads the applied voltage, the H field leads the E field in time phase.
-To create an EH antenna, it is only necessary to delay the current relative to the voltage with a simple network between the feed line and the antenna.
+The H field lines are a result of differential voltage across each cylinder.
+That voltage creates high current on the cylinder, which in turn creates the H field.
+Since current is a result of applied voltage, the current is now effectively leading the voltage in time phase.
+To create an EH antenna, it is only necessary to delay the current (thus the H field) relative to the voltage with a simple network between the feed line and the antenna.